Lexxxy123/SkyblockEngine-2.0/README.md

-# GodspunkySkyblockCore
+# SkyblockEngine

 ## Hypixel SkyBlock Recreation

 ### Description

-This Java project aims to recreate the popular Hypixel SkyBlock game from scratch.
+This Java project aims to recreate the popular Hypixel SkyBlock game.
 Hypixel SkyBlock is a unique twist on the classic SkyBlock survival mode, featuring custom items, dungeons, and a rich multiplayer experience.

-### Features

-- **Island Creation**: Create your own customized islands to survive and thrive.
-- **Custom Items**: Implement unique and powerful items to enhance gameplay.
-- **Dungeons**: Design and explore challenging dungeons with friends or solo.
-- **Multiplayer Experience**: Interact with other players, trade items, and collaborate on islands.

 ### Getting Started